 What is minimalist living?

-Some people believe minimalist living is only owning a certain amount of objects, some think it’s keeping just enough to put in a backpack and travel the world unhindered by possessions.
-Some believe it’s only saving things that spark joy.
-For me, it’s living a simple life with less.
+Some people believe minimalist living is owning a certain amount of objects, some people think minimalism is keeping just enough items to fit in a backpack and travel the world unhindered by possessions.
+Some people believe minimalism is only keeping things that spark joy.
+For me, minimalism is living a simple